Which sporting events have been affected following the death of the Queen?

 Rugby League

-The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but the first Super League elimination play-off between Catalans Dragons and Leeds will go ahead as it is taking place in Perpignan, France.
-Further announcements about the weekend’s fixtures at all levels were set to be made “as soon as possible”, the governing body said.
+The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but all other matches over the weekend will go ahead.
+The Super League play-offs will start, with Catalans Dragons hosting Leeds on Friday night and Huddersfield playing Salford at home on Saturday.

 Golf

-Play was suspended for the day at the BMW PGA Championship and there will be no play on Friday.
+Play at the BMW PGA Championship will restart on Saturday morning, having been suspended on Thursday and cancelled on Friday.

 Formula 1